dustinmhorvath/DebianCentosDomainJoin/README.md

 # DebianDomainJoin
 #### Script for adding any Debian member machine to an Active Directory domain.

+- Should work on any Debian-based distribution (including Raspbian).
 - Installs all of the necessary packages to communicate with Kerberos and Active Directory.
 - Backs up Kerberos, Samba, NSSwitch, and hosts, and creates a valid domain configuration for each.
 - Joins the domain using 'net'.